publicarray/Mac-Rumors-iOS-app/README.md

 ### Features included:

-* Support for iOS 7 and iOS 6 (iOS 5 should work but it is *not* tested)
-* A Tablet version is included
+* Works on iPhone and iPads
-* Saving of favorite articles
+* Saving articles as favorites
 * Sorting favorite articles based on title, date published and the order they were added in.
-* Sharing articles to twitter, facebook and email by using the [TiSocial.Framework](https://github.com/viezel/TiSocial.Framework/tree/1.7.3)
+* Sharing articles to twitter, facebook and email by using the [TiSocial.Framework](https://github.com/viezel/TiSocial.Framework/)
-* Saves the feed for off-line viewing.
+* Offline Mode - Saves the feed for off-line viewing.
 * Customisation option to change the colour scheme of the app.
 * Sound FX - volume can be adjusted in the settings